skatkov/stoic/README.md

 `stoic -edit "yesterday"`

 Will open or create file for previous days.
 Tries to understand natural dates ("2 days ago", "yesterday" and etc.)

+`stoic -about`

+Prints out information about cli app

 ## Configuration